cisherlock/guide-local-rtmp-server/README.md

 $ chmod +x rtmp.sh
 $ ./rtmp.sh
 ```
-Wait until the script ends and skip to step 7 below.
+Wait until the script ends.
+Follow instructions as they appear in the terminal.

 ## 4. Open the terminal and run the following commands: